Recently, we noticed something: none of you like to wear pants anymore.

 Seamore’s can adapt for a real night out with a few drinks, but can also work without judgment when you haven’t showered or are just doing that “haven’t showered” look.
 Is that still a thing?
 Either way, Seamore’s serves the kind of fresh, wholesome food you could eat every Wednesday night for the rest of eternity.

-Soba-ya is a soba restaurant, which, as previously discussed, makes it less likely than ramen to quadruple your cholesterol.
-But our favorite thing to eat here are actually the rice bowls - go for the spicy salmon or salmon sashimi versions.
+Soba-ya is a soba restaurant, but our favorite thing to eat here is actually a rice bowl - go for the spicy salmon or salmon sashimi versions.
 And feel free to go in your comfy pants.

 Should you find yourself in the East Village looking for a Casual Carb Situation (trademarking that), consider directing yourself to the dumplings at Mimi Cheng’s.
 It’s a nice place to hang, and the dumplings are great - go boiled chicken if you want something a little lighter.
 Go fried pork if you don’t.

 Greenwich Village is kind of like EPCOT of fast casual restaurants: there’s pretty much every possible permutation.
 One of our favorites?
 Tortaria, a Mexican spot specializing in sandwiches.
 It’s an extremely low-key spot, but they do have a full bar.